October 4, 2019

 The Public Advisory Committee recommends a prohibition on logging in the PRA and Park, with the possibility of highly selective and low-impact logging in future to maintain the goals of ecosystem management; information gaps regarding the health and fire history of Lakeland’s forests need to be filled in order to establish an “ecological benchmark” before any forest management activities should take place.
 The Environment Department’s own scientists point out that 65 percent of the protected area’s old-growth forests is in the PRA.
 The Committee notes that the forests of the park and the recreation area are “Lakeland’s most unique vegetation feature … one of Lakeland’s most important contributions to biodiversity … [and that] it is best to leave the forest undisturbed.”

-The Department of Environmental Protection notifies the M.D. of Bonnyville that it will approve a new alignment for access to two private properties at Snug Cove within the Lakeland PRA.
+In June, the Department of Environmental Protection notifies the M.D. of Bonnyville that it will approve a new alignment for access to two private properties at Snug Cove within the Lakeland PRA.
 Both owners want to develop tourist facilities on their properties and both parties want a good access road developed to replace the existing four-wheel-drive access trail, which runs through highly important and sensitive waterfowl and marsh bird breeding habitat.
 The proposed new access will bypass this area.
 The estimated cost is $70,000 and the provincial government is prepared to provide a total of $25,000.
 The remaining cost will be divided between the M.D. and the landowners.

 Public consultation and a public opinion survey by the province on a management plan for Lakeland find that Albertans want a larger area (the entire 1,124 km2) set aside for protection and do not want resource development in the protected area.
 The Minister refuses to release the report on the public opinion survey.

-“Environmental Assessment Cold Lake Air Weapons Range” is completed by D.A.
+In December, “Environmental Assessment Cold Lake Air Weapons Range” is completed by D.A.
 Westworth and Associates Ltd.

 Allen makes the following recommendations:

-Dr. Brad Stelfox of the Alberta Environmental Centre speaks to the Lakeland Public Advisory Committee regarding the biodiversity study he is currently conducting in the Lakeland region.
+In June, Dr. Brad Stelfox of the Alberta Environmental Centre speaks to the Lakeland Public Advisory Committee regarding the biodiversity study he is currently conducting in the Lakeland region.
 He points out that Lakeland supports hundreds of vascular plants, thousands of non-vascular species (lichens, mosses, fungi), thousands of insect species, almost 200 bird species, 41 different mammal species, one reptile species, and four amphibian species.
 He cites agriculture, forestry, the fossil fuel industry, recreation, water management, human population, and habitat loss as forces shaping and potentially threatening the boreal forests.

 AWA’s Cliff Wallis addresses the Lakeland Public Advisory Committee on the topic of birds in Lakeland, including the importance of old-growth forests and other significant bird habitats.
 He discusses the current and potential impact of motorized vehicles, facility development, and industrial development on the area’s birds.

-The Lakeland Public Advisory Committee holds its first of 17 meetings over 18 months.
+In March, the Lakeland Public Advisory Committee holds its first of 17 meetings over 18 months.
 The purpose of the PAC is to represent the interests of Albertans as they pertain to developing a detailed management plan for the Park and PRA, taking into consideration the Provincial Parks Act, regulations, and policy directives; appropriateness of activities within a Natural Heritage Provincial Park and PRA; and the intent for establishing the Park and PRA as defined by the Lakeland Foundation Document.

 Cottonwood Consultants releases a bird inventory for wetland, old growth and riparian species for the Lakeland area.